surya-prakash-sekar/Data-Science/README.md

-# Data Mining and Machine Learning
+# Machine Learning and Data Mining concepts and project exploration